catseye/The-Dossier/article/Text Adventures of Note.md

 Text Adventures of Note
 =======================

-*This is still a draft*

 These are my recollections of a number of text adventures.

-This does not contain any classics.
-I've put them in another list.
+I've omitted text adventures that I consider "classics", and have put them in another list, here: [Text Adventure Classics](Text%20Adventure%20Classics.md).
-I'll explain this distinction better at some point.
+That's to retain this list being "items of note" — classics, being classics, are unlikely to be forgotten if I neglect to curate them.

 I use the term "text adventure" because that's what they were called before they were called "interactive fiction".
 It doesn't carry the same